 Watch me make this old fashioned cornbread dressing from start to finish!

 I really didn’t need another Southern cornbread dressing recipe on this site because you guys seem to be absolutely crazy about this recipe.

-However, I figured it was about time I did a post & updated video on the slight tweaks I’ve made to this Southern cornbread dressing over the years.
+However, I figured it was about time I did a post an updated video on the slight tweaks I’ve made to this Southern cornbread dressing over the years.

 If you like it EXACTLY the way I posted many years ago then feel free to use that recipe.
 I’ll always keep up the original recipes of foods that I tweak so no worries.

 What’s the difference between my two cornbread dressing recipes?

 This recipe is loaded with more spices, flavorful chicken thighs, a new buttermilk cornbread recipe, and red peppers.
-They are minor tweaks that make a big difference in my opinion!
+They are minor tweaks that makes a big difference in my opinion!
 However both recipes are amazing!

 A true southern cornbread dressing starts with from-scratch buttermilk cornbread that’s a couple days old.
 Feel free to use your favorite non-sweetened cornbread.
 This cornbread recipe isn’t my normal cast iron skillet cornbread nor is it my favorite cornbread to sit and eat plain but man oh man, does it make a good cornbread dressing!
 With all that butter and buttermilk this cornbread creates the perfect base for some really flavorful cornbread dressing.

-Since this recipe has so much broth be sure to use a really good brand that well seasoned and salted.
+Since this recipe has so much broth be sure to use a really good brand that is well seasoned and salted.
 If I don’t have any homemade stock or broth in the freezer, I use Better Than Bouillon roasted chicken base.
 It’s in paste form and you just mix it with water.